jangroth/aws-certification-notes/solutions-architect-professional.md

 * Use policy conditions for extra security
 * Monitor activity in your AWS account

+On AWS:
-IAM on AWS: <a href="https://aws.amazon.com/iam/" target="_blank">Service</a> - <a href="https://aws.amazon.com/iam/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html" target="_blank">User Guide</a>
+* <a href="https://aws.amazon.com/iam/" target="_blank">Service</a> - <a href="https://aws.amazon.com/iam/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html" target="_blank">User Guide</a>

 <a name="3_2_2"></a>
 ### [↖](#3_2)[↑](#3_2_1)[↓](#3_2_3) Users
-* An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS.
+* An IAM user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS.
 A user in AWS consists of a name and credentials.
-* Hold long-term credentials
+* Holds long-term credentials

 <a name="3_2_3"></a>
 ### [↖](#3_2)[↑](#3_2_2)[↓](#3_2_4) Groups
 * An IAM group is a collection of IAM users.
 Groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.
 * Typically only provides permission to assume a role

 <a name="3_2_4"></a>
 ### [↖](#3_2)[↑](#3_2_3)[↓](#3_2_5) Roles
 * **Role** - An IAM identity that you can create in your account that has specific permissions.
 An IAM role has some similarities to an IAM user.
 Roles and users are both AWS identities with permissions policies that determine what the identity can and cannot do in AWS.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session, provided by STS.
 * **AWS service role** - A role that a service assumes to perform actions in your account on your behalf.
 When you set up some AWS service environments, you must define a role for the service to assume.
 This service role must include all the permissions required for the service to access the AWS resources that it needs.
 Service roles vary from service to service, but many allow you to choose your permissions, as long as you meet the documented requirements for that service.
 Service roles provide access only within your account and cannot be used to grant access to services in other accounts.
 You can create, modify, and delete a service role from within IAM.
 * **AWS service role for an EC2 instance** - A special type of service role that an application running on an Amazon EC2 instance can assume to perform actions in your account.
 This role is assigned to the EC2 instance when it is launched.
 Applications running on that instance can retrieve temporary security credentials and perform actions that the role allows.
 * **AWS service-linked role** - A unique type of service role that is linked directly to an AWS service.
 Service-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf.
 The linked service also defines how you create, modify, and delete a service-linked role.
 A service might automatically create or delete the role.
 It might allow you to create, modify, or delete the role as part of a wizard or process in the service.
 Or it might require that you use IAM to create or delete the role.
 Regardless of the method, service-linked roles make setting up a service easier because you don't have to manually add the necessary permissions.
 * **Trust policy** - A JSON policy document in which you define the principals that you trust to assume the role.
 A role trust policy is a required resource-based policy that is attached to a role in IAM.
 The principals that you can specify in the trust policy include users, roles, accounts, and services.
 * **Permissions boundary** - An advanced feature in which you use policies to limit the maximum permissions that an identity-based policy can grant to a role.
 You cannot apply a permissions boundary to a service-linked role.
 * **Role for cross-account access** - A role that grants access to resources in one account to a trusted principal in a different account.
 Roles are the primary way to grant cross-account access.
 However, some AWS services allow you to attach a policy directly to a resource (instead of using a role as a proxy).
 These are called resource-based policies, and you can use them to grant principals in another AWS account access to the resource.
 Some of these resources include S3, S3 Glacier vaults, SNS and SQS.

 ```
 Type: AWS::IAM::Role